Contemplating today's Gospel

 O Israel, hope in the Lord, both now and forever.

 Fr.
 Joan COSTA i Bou (Barcelona, Spain)Today, the Lord offers us an image of eternity represented by a banquet.
-The banquet denotes the place where the family and friends gather together to celebrate and enjoy the company, the conversation and the friendship, sitting around the same table.
-This image speaks of our intimacy with God as Trinity and the joy we will find in the Promised Land.
-He has made everything for us and He calls us in «for everything was ready» (Lk 14:17).
-He wants us with him; He wants all men and women by His side, each one of us.
+The banquet is the place where family and friends gather together, enjoying one another’s company, conversation, and friendship around the same table.
+This image speaks to us of intimacy with the Triune God and of the joy we will find in the dwelling of heaven.
+Everything has been prepared for us, and He calls us because “everything is now ready” (Lk 14:17).
+He wants us with Him; He wants all men and women of the world by His side—each one of us.

-Unfortunately, we are capable of swapping God for practically anything.
-Some, as we read in today's Gospel, for a piece of land; others, for some yoke of oxen.
-And you and I, what are we willing to trade He, who is our God, and his invitation, for?
-There are those that out of laziness, sloppiness, convenience, refrain from fulfilling their duties of love towards God: is God so unworthy we can replace Him with anything?
-Let our response to the divine offering be always a yes, full of gratitude and admiration.
+Sadly, we are capable of trading God for almost anything.
+Some, as we read in today’s Gospel, for a field; others, for a pair of oxen.
+And you and I—what are we willing to trade God and His invitation for?
+There are those who, out of laziness, negligence, or comfort, fail to fulfill their duties of love toward God.
+Is God worth so little that we replace Him with anything else?
+May our response to His divine invitation always be a “yes,” full of gratitude and wonder.